tarakbluru/TeZ/README.md

 The app is expected to be very helpful for traders that are trying to learn scalping.

-In future versions, buying CE/PE options are also planned.

 ## Features
 Following are the features